PavDev3/PavDev3/README.md

 Here are some of my skills and experience:

-Proficient in JavaScript, React, Redux, and other JavaScript libraries Experience with HTML, CSS, and Git
+Proficient in JavaScript, React and other JavaScript libraries Experience with HTML, CSS, and Git
 Ability to work independently and as part of a team Excellent problem-solving and debugging skills
 Strong attention to detail
-I am a quick learner and I am always eager to take on new challenges.
-I am confident that I have the skills and experience necessary to be successful in this role.
+I am always eager to take on new challenges.
+Confident that I have the skills and experience necessary to be successful in this role.

-I am available for an interview at your earliest convenience.
-Thank you for your time and consideration.

 <br>